 - How do they control the continual bombardment of alerts and notifications on their Smartphones?

 - Unread emails - do they cause stress after a long workday?

 - Checking phones in social situations - what do they feel about people who check their phones whilst having dinner with others in a restaurant?

 Building one’s vocabulary and repertoire of collocations with BBC articles

 Returning to the article about viable businesses, let’s consider some of the words and phrases I highlighted for students:

 All in all, there’s some really valuable work and business-related language here.
 For example:

-get off the ground (when an business starts to succeed)
+- get (a business / business idea) off the ground (when an business starts to succeed)

 Moreover, a great many useful phrasal verbs can be found in BBC articles.
-In this article, the following phrasal verbs appear:
+In the sentences above, the following phrasal verbs appear: